Grrrben/example-api/README.md

 make phpunit
 ```

 ## technical debt

-- Swagger API docs should be created locally as the compose volume is not mounted yet when runnen the php Dockerfile
+- Swagger API docs should be created locally as the compose volume is not mounted yet when running the php Dockerfile
-- phpunit8, ^9 is not yet compatible with the used PHP-FPM image
+- not a MVC setup.
-- there is (almost) no error handling, logging, monitoring.
+- there is (almost) no error handling, logging, monitoring. `var_dump` is your friend.